Emerging infectious disease: Contributing factors

+Climate change and environmental drivers

+Climate change has emerged as a significant driver of emerging infectious diseases by altering ecosystems, vector distribution, and patterns of human–animal interaction.
+Rising global temperatures and changes in precipitation patterns expand the geographic range of vectors such as mosquitoes and ticks, facilitating the spread of diseases like dengue, malaria, Lyme disease, and West Nile virus into previously unaffected regions.

+Environmental disruptions such as deforestation, biodiversity loss, and habitat fragmentation increase contact between humans and wildlife, raising the likelihood of zoonotic spillover events.
+Reduced biodiversity has been associated with increased transmission of certain pathogens, as ecological imbalance may favor reservoir species that carry infectious agents.

+Extreme weather events, including floods, droughts, and heatwaves, can further influence disease dynamics by disrupting infrastructure, displacing populations, and compromising sanitation systems.
+These conditions can lead to outbreaks of waterborne and vector-borne diseases, particularly in vulnerable populations.

+The interconnected impacts of climate, ecosystems, and human health are often described within a One Health framework, which emphasizes the integration of environmental, animal, and human health systems in understanding and mitigating emerging infectious diseases.

 Zoonotic diseases

 Zoonotic diseases, originating from animal sources, pose a significant threat to human health.
 Proximity to wildlife, and climate change have created favorable conditions for the transmission of zoonotic diseases, leading to outbreaks such as Zika, Ebola, and COVID-19.
 Up to 75% of emerging infectious diseases are zoonotic, originating from viruses and other pathogens that are transmitted from animals to humans.
 Understanding the mechanisms of transmission, the role of wildlife trade, and the importance of surveillance and early detection is crucial for mitigating the impact of zoonotic diseases on human health.
 Surveillance efforts involving wastewater have been identified as valuable tools for detecting early warning signs of disease emergence and providing timely interventions.

 List

 NIAID list of Biodefense and Emerging Infectious Diseases

 The U.S. National Institute of Allergy and Infectious Diseases (NIAID) maintains a list of Biodefense and Emerging Infectious Diseases.
 The list is categorized by biodefense risk, which is mostly based on biological warfare and bioterrorism considerations.
 As of 2004, it recognized the following emerging and re-emerging diseases.